appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

   <TabItem value="rhel-docker" label="RHEL with Docker">

-This section covers the external resource domains during the installation process of the Appcircle Server on the RHEL operating system using Docker.
+This section covers the external resource domains during the installation process of the Appcircle Server on the RHEL distribution using Docker.

 ##### Offline docker install script and docker `rpm` files:

-- If you want to install `Docker` on your RHEL from Appcircle resources, then the Appcircle server machine needs to access these URLs.
+- If you want to install `Docker` on your RHEL from Appcircle resources, then the Appcircle server host needs to access these URLs.

 ```access_list
 storage.googleapis.com/appcircle-dev-common/self-hosted